17 Pros and Cons of Living in Shkoder, Albania

 CON: NO DIRECT FLIGHTS TO THE UNITED STATES

-Shkoder is located close to international airports in Tirana, Albania and Podgorica, Montenegro.
+Shkoder is located close to international airports in Tirana International Airport in Albania and Podgorica, Montenegro.
 However, the lack of direct flights to the United States can make travel more cumbersome and time-consuming.
 Expats planning frequent visits to the US may need to consider this factor in their decision to live in Shkoder.

 Tips for Living in Shkoder